Peter Green Dead, Fleetwood Mac Co-Founder Dies At 73

 He Was Diagnosed With Schizophrenia & Struggled With Drug Use

-At some point in the 1960s, Green began to regularly use the hallucinogen lysergic acid diethylamide, commonly called LSD of acid.
+At some point in the 1960s, Green began to regularly use the hallucinogen lysergic acid diethylamide, commonly called LSD or acid.
 During one experience with the drug at a commune in Munich, Germany, Green had a particularly bad trip.
 The band’s manager, Clifford Davis, pointed to this event as one of the key points of Green’s mental deterioration.

 “All hell broke loose.
 I felt dreadful and I realised our drinks had been spiked with acid.
 They took us out in the garden and we marched round in a procession, and then we went down into a recording studio they had,” roadie Dennis Keane told MOJO, as archived by MusicAfficionado.com.